 git push -u origin master

--u flag only needs to be used on the initial push, all subsequent pushes can leave it out.
+-u (also known as set upstream) flag only needs to be used on the initial push, all subsequent pushes can leave it out.

 Go back and visit the repository on github.com and refresh the page.
 If all went well you should see your files.